ubc-library-rc/rdm/content/05-3_Admin_Access.md

 <p style="margin-top:15px"></p>

-You can change basic information about the Dataverse collection, such as:
+You can change basic information about the Borealis collection, such as:

 - Collection name
 - URL